Alcohol Consumption Demographics & Treatment Statistics

 Regardless of the perspective, treatment for men and treatment for women should be designed to create a gender-aware space where a client feels at their most comfortable to talk about what the alcohol abuse has done and to learn about how life can be enjoyed and rebuilt without drinking.

-Alcohol Use, Addiction, and Treatment for LGBT People
+Alcohol Use, Addiction, and Treatment for LGBTQ People

 Comparing Rural and Urban Alcohol Rates